Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    // Optional properties:
    // the size of the border will be interpreted as relative _borderVisual.SizePolicy = VisualTransformPolicyType.Relative;
-   // The visual size (width and height) are equal half of the parent size
+   // The visual size is equal half of the parent size
    _borderVisual.RelativeSize = new RelativeVector2(0.5f, 0.5f);
    // Position interpreted in absolute units _borderVisual.PositionPolicy = VisualTransformPolicyType.Absolute;
-   // The reference point of the Visual is shifted right (50 pixels) and up (100 pixels) from the parent's reference point _borderVisual.Position = new Vector2(50.0f, -100.0f);
+   // The reference point of the Visual is shifted 50 pixels right and 100 pixels up from the parent's reference point _borderVisual.Position = new Vector2(50.0f, -100.0f);
    // The parent's reference point _borderVisual.Origin = Visual.AlignType.BottomBegin;